garygangwu/self_driving_behavioral_cloning/README.md

 ### Extra road training

+The first simulator road is quite smooth with few sharp turn and difficult images to train.
+However, the second simulator road

-### Additional training data collection for the tough driving parts
+Additional training data collection for the tough driving parts

 ## Evaluation